kammitama5/kammitama5.github.io/_posts/2022-07-15-Friday-July-15th.md

 <img src="/images/weekfivesushinyc22/five16.png" width="200">

-- I learned that this is a "flotea"; in this case, it's taro tea with boba at the base, and taro ice cream on top, with a ginger snap stuck in.
+- I learned that this is a "floatea"; in this case, it's taro tea with boba at the base, and taro ice cream on top, with a ginger snap stuck in.
 When I first got mine, it started melting immediately, I spilled a tiny bit, and a guy smiled and told me "you gotta be fast!".
-Almost immediately, his female friend told him he needed a napkin to wipe his entire face because he had flotea all over his face, which is hilarious.
+Almost immediately, his female friend told him he needed a napkin to wipe his entire face because he had floatea all over his face, which is hilarious.
 NYC is a lot of fun during the summer.

 <img src="/images/weekfivesushinyc22/five17.png" width="200">